 Our research is editorially independent but we may earn a commission for purchases made through our links.

 Want to make the most of the upcoming Halloween season?
-How about planning a trip around one of these especially spooky spots?
+How about planning a trip around one of the world’s top spooky spots?
+From the castles of Ireland to the historic streets of New Orleans and famous sites in London, you’re spoiled for choice with places to visit this Halloween.
 They’re sure to make for one of the most unforgettable holidays you’ll ever experience.

 YOU'RE ALL SET!